 I’ll burn my books: Ah Mephistophilis!”

 One can easily detect the horror and terror expressed by Dr. Faustus in his final soliloquy.
-His fall indicates that in spite of being a educated person, he made a great mistake by selling his soul to the devil.
+His fall indicates that, in spite of being an educated person, he made a great mistake by selling his soul to the devil.
 His repentance from his misdeeds leads the reader to realize that the path of the devil is doomed.
-The story of Dr. Faustus symbolizes the eternal message for the readers that is the struggle between good and evil and vice and virtue.
+The story of Dr. Faustus symbolizes the eternal struggle between good and evil, and vice and virtue.

 “I have here the world before me; I will review it at leisure: surely happiness is somewhere to be found … Happiness must be something solid and permanent, without fear and without uncertainty.”

 In his famous novel, Rasselas, Samuel Johnson narrates the story of a prince who escapes from the valley of happiness in search of eternal happiness, which he ultimately finds nowhere.
 And this is the moral lesson of this tale.